Yehor-Mishchyriak/SAWNERGY/docs.md

 Each stage consumes the archive produced by the previous one.
 Metadata embedded in the archives ensures frame order, node indexing, and RNG seeds stay consistent across the toolchain.

+### Biophysical intuition (why these steps exist)
+- Residue Interaction Networks treat each amino acid as a node and the non-bonded interaction energy it exchanges with neighbors as a weighted edge.
+We split energies into attractive (Coulomb + vdW < 0) and repulsive (> 0) channels to respect the underlying physics: attractive edges guide paths along likely contact surfaces; repulsive edges highlight clashes or steric barriers.
+- Quantile pruning removes the weakest interactions (default: bottom 85% of each row) so transient noise or solvent “fuzz” does not dominate the walk statistics.
+We keep the strongest contributors that are most likely to mediate allosteric communication.
+- Row-wise L1 normalization converts the energy map into a transition probability matrix.
+The walker then behaves like a residue-to-residue diffusion process biased by interaction strength, which is a reasonable proxy for signal or force propagation paths through the protein.
+- Random walks explore common routes; self-avoiding walks emphasize diverse, non-redundant paths.
+Time-aware walks allow transitions between frames when transition matrices remain similar, capturing slowly evolving conformations.
+- Skip-gram embeddings treat walk paths like sentences: residues that frequently co-occur along walks share similar vectors.
+This encodes community structure (e.g., domains, loops around a binding pocket) and how it shifts over time.

 ## Quick-start MD example

 A minimal dataset is included in `example_MD_for_quick_start/` on GitHub to let you run the full SAWNERGY pipeline immediately: